 First of all, this texturepack is 100% completed including custom textures for 3rd party graphic animations.
-It was made in 2017, and later updated throughout 2019 & 2020, but is made for Minecraft Beta 1.7.3.
+It was made in 2017, and later updated throughout 2019 to 2021, but is made for Minecraft Beta 1.7.3.
 A version that came out in 2011.

 The font is made by Jakob Fischer and I have his permission to use it, the images used in the paintings are all CC0 licensed images.
 I do not plan to update this texture pack for newer versions of the game.

-Legacypack was initially made in 2017 specifically to have full New Frontier Craft support.
+LegacyPack was initially made in 2017 specifically to have full New Frontier Craft mod support.
 NFC is a mod that's still in development and plans to overhaul 1.7.3, adding content and modernising it.
-As of the 2020 update, I've decided to split the texturepacks into two editions; the regular Legacypack and the NFC edition.
+As of the 2020 update, I've decided to split the texturepacks into two editions; the regular LegacyPack and the NFC edition (which is currently outdated, sorry!)
 This is due to changes made in NFC that inspired me to change the vanilla textures (for example, powered rails using copper rather than gold).

 "But why?"
 Click here if you want to